UK's Labour vows to bring down PM Johnson and delay Brexit

 By Kate Holton

-LONDON, Aug 14 (Reuters) - Britain's opposition Labour Party has urged rebel lawmakers in the ruling Conservatives to help block a no-deal Brexit by bringing down Prime Minister Boris Johnson's administration and allowing its leader Jeremy Corbyn to form a caretaker government.
+LONDON, Aug 15 (Reuters) - Britain's opposition Labour Party began its bid to bring down Prime Minister Boris Johnson with a vote of no confidence, urging lawmakers to unite behind a caretaker government led by Jeremy Corbyn to prevent a no-deal Brexit.

 Johnson has promised to take Britain out of the European Union by Oct.
 31, with or without a deal, setting the scene for a showdown in parliament where lawmakers are opposed to a divorce without a transition agreement.